 Hacking, Linux e-book January 29, 2015 Hacking For Dummies, 4th Edition Updated for Windows 8 and the latest version of Linux The best way to stay safe online is to stop hackers before they attack – first, by understanding their thinking and second, by ethically hacking your own site to measure the effectiveness of your security.
 This practical, top-selling guide will help you do both.
 Fully updated for Windows 8 and the latest version of Linux, Hacking For Dummies, 4th Edition explores the malicious hacker’s mindset and helps you develop an ethical hacking plan (also known as penetration testing) using the newest tools and techniques.
 More timely than ever, this must-have book covers the very latest threats, including web app hacks, database hacks, VoIP hacks, and hacking of mobile devices.
 Guides you through the techniques and tools you need to stop hackers before they hack you Completely updated to examine the latest hacks to Windows 8 and the newest version of Linux Explores the malicious hackers’s mindset so that you can counteract or avoid attacks completely Suggests ways to report vulnerabilities to upper management, manage security changes, and put anti-hacking policies and procedures in place If you’re responsible for security or penetration testing in your organization, or want to beef up your current system through ethical hacking, make sure you get Hacking For Dummies, 4th Edition.
 Table of Contents Introduction 1 Part I: Building the Foundation for Ethical Hacking 7 Chapter 1: Introduction to Ethical Hacking 9 Chapter 2: Cracking the Hacker Mindset 25 Chapter 3: Developing Your Ethical Hacking Plan 35 Chapter 4: Hacking Methodology 47 Part II: Putting Ethical Hacking in Motion 63 Chapter 5: Social Engineering 65 Chapter 6: Physical Security 81 Chapter 7: Passwords 93 Part III: Hacking Network Hosts 121 Chapter 8: Network Infrastructure 123 Chapter 9: Wireless LANs 157 Chapter 10: Mobile Devices 185 Part IV: Hacking Operating Systems 197 Chapter 11: Windows 199 Chapter 12: Linux 227 Part V: Hacking Applications 249 Chapter 13: Communication and Messaging Systems 251 Chapter 14: Websites and Applications 277 Chapter 15: Databases and Storage Systems 305 Part VI: Ethical Hacking Aftermath 317 Chapter 16: Reporting Your Results 319 Chapter 17: Plugging Security Holes 325 Chapter 18: Managing Security Processes 331 Part VII: The Part of Tens 339 Chapter 19: Ten Tips for Getting Upper Management Buy-In 341 Chapter 20: Ten Reasons Hacking Is the Only Effective Way to Test 347 Chapter 21: Ten Deadly Mistakes 351 Appendix: Tools and Resources 355 Index 373 Do you want ; All book in one file-Look2linux.comPrice - $50I am very rich, I will send you $ 100This is your lucky day $ 250 🙂Enter Your Name , company name or e-mail address , we will send you download link in 12 hours..: backdoorblock hackercrackingethically hackinghacker bookhackinghacking applicationshacking bookhacking for dummieshacking methodologyhacking mobile deviceshacking storagehacking techniqueshacking toolshacning databasehacning operating systemslatest hackslearn hackinglinuxlinux securitymalicious hackermobile devicesnetwork attacknetwork infrastructurepasswordsphysical securityscan networksecuritysecurity holessecurity policessecurity proceduresocila engineeringstop hackersvoip hacksvulnerabiliteswireless lan Share on: Facebook Twitter Pinterest Google + Look2linux Look2linux.com Website Facebook Previous articleLearning Nessus for Penetration Testing Next articleGray Hat Hacking You may also like November 2, 2015 Web Penetration Testing with Kali Linux July 21, 2015 Building Virtual Pentesting Labs for Advanced Penetration Testing April 3, 2015 Hackers: Heroes of the Computer Revolution March 31, 2015 CEH: Certified Ethical Hacker – Study Guide Be first to comment Click here to cancel reply.
-Cancel reply Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Cancel reply Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.